techsiddhi/expense-tracker/README.md

 Hey!
 So this is a super simple expense tracker I made using **Flask** and **SQLite**.
 You can add your daily expenses, view them in a table, delete them if needed, and see how much you’ve spent in total.
 That’s pretty much it.

-The design is plain and minimal — nothing too fancy.

 ---